 Chaudhry Halal Meats is a family-run business in central North Carolina that has provided USDA-inspected, halal slaughter and fresh cut processing of beef, goat, and lamb for more than 15 years.
 Chaudhry processes for about 150 customers, including both farmers and wholesale buyers.

-Meredith Leigh: Writer, Author, Food and Farm Specialist
+Meredith Leigh: Author, Butcher, Food and Farm Specialist

 Meredith Leigh is a writer, and a food and farming specialist.
 She has worked as a farmer, butcher, teacher, non-profit executive director, and chef, all in search of realistic solutions for sustainable food.
 Author of “The Ethical Meat Handbook.”

-Guido van der Hoeven, Senior Lecturer & Extension Specialist, Agricultural and Resource Economics, NCSU
+Guido van der Hoeven, Senior Lecturer & Extension Specialist, Agricultural and Resource Economics, NC State University

 Guido van der Hoeven is a Senior Lecturer in Agricultural and Resource Economics at NC State University.
 As an extension specialist, his current extension responsibilities are to provide resources and program leadership in the areas of taxation, agricultural information systems, estate planning, and farm management.
 As Director of the Income Tax Schools, Guido van der Hoeven provides leadership to this extension program to benefit taxpayers as well as professional tax preparers in the state of North Carolina.